lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

     After just a few GCMC steps,
-    the number of molecules starts increasing with time.
+    the number of molecules starts increasing.
     Once the crack is filled with water molecules, the number of molecules reaches a plateau.